Public Employees' Retirement System (PERS)

 - Once you select the Employer Paid Contribution (EPC) plan, you cannot switch back to the Employee/Employer Contribution (EEC) paid plan.

-- The employer makes the contribution to PERS at a rate of 29.25%.
+- The employer makes the contribution to PERS at a rate of 29.25% for Regular members and 42.50% for Police/Fire members.

 - The employer paid option provides you with more take-home pay than the employee/employer option because of the tax treatment under each option.